What are Chrome flags?

 In Chrome Beta you can try out featured experiments and give feedback, by toggling Experiment settings and relaunching the browser.
 Test experimental features in Chrome provides more detail.

-Screenshot of Experiments UI in Chrome Beta, showing Tab scrolling options.
+Experiments UI in Chrome Beta, showing Tab scrolling options.

 Which features get a flag?